 These were my thoughts as Trump spewed his hateful words.

 According to my uncle, my grandmother who was either a Syrian Christian or Jewish had sisters who were raped and slaughtered, although he doesn’t know how many sisters she had.
 She hid and somehow escaped to France.

 My grandfather was a Syrian Christian who saw the writing on the wall.

 The Turks wanted to clear Turkish soil of Christians, including the Syrian border, and he was on the run.

-My grandparents were from an area called something like “Suede.”
-I’m not sure of the spelling.
+My grandparents were from an area called Suedeyeh in the Hatay Province, although I’m not sure of the spelling.